 Our training is built on solid academic foundations of what makes a difference.
 Participants on our courses will be awarded a digital Certificate of Performance in People Organization and Leadership: Problem Solving and Decision Making from the University of Strathclyde.

 Dr Andy Wong

-Dr Andy Wong is a Lecturer in the Department of Design, Manufacturing and Engineering Management at the University of Strathclyde.
+Dr Andy Wong is a Senior Lecturer in the Department of Design, Manufacturing and Engineering Management at the University of Strathclyde.
 He received a BEng degree in Industrial Engineering and MPhil and PhD degrees in Operations Research from the University of Hong Kong.
 He has published over 50 journal and conference papers in the area of Management Science/Operations Research/Soft Computing.
 At the moment, he is leading a number of research and KTP projects and acts as lead supervisor of 8 PhD/EngD students in a variety of management areas, including Human Resource Management.